syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 By setting the FilterBehavior as StringTyped, you can load the Text Filters to the particular column.
 When you set the FilterBehavior to StronglyTyped, then filter type is automatically detected based on underlying data type.

-> Note: Null and NotNull options are available only when AllowBlankFilter is set to ‘True’
+N> Null and NotNull options are available only when AllowBlankFilter is set to ‘True’

 ### Blank Filters